 All you need to do is register with Easyfundraising.org using this link and pick Hepworth Band as your charity.

 When you want to buy something, follow the instructions on the Easyfundraising site to make sure your purchase is registered to the Band.
-Then, the retailer gives us a small percentage of the purchase price.
+Then, the retailer gives us a small percentage.

 The Band was formed in the village of Hepworth, near Holmfirth, in 1882, making it one of the oldest brass bands in the country.
 Today, it competes in the Championship Section, making it one of the best bands in the UK.